williamsmiths/tutor/docs/configuration.rst

 a.
 Modifying the Tutor :ref:`configuration parameters <configuration>`.
 b.
 Modifying the :ref:`Open edX docker image <customise>` that runs the Open edX platform.

 This section does not cover :ref:`plugin development <plugins>`.
-For simple changes, such as modifying the ``*.env.yml`` files or the edx-platform settings, *you should not fork edx-platform or tutor*!
+For simple changes, such as modifying the ``*.env.yml`` files or the elearning-edx settings, *you should not fork elearning-edx or tutor*!
 Instead, you should create a simple :ref:`plugin for Tutor <plugins_yaml>`.

 .. _configuration: